Family Support Service

 One of our long established essential services is our Family Support provision which is based in the local communities across Northern Ireland through family support groups and individualised support services.
 There have been and will continue to be many challenges in this time of change but our staff continue to have the skills, energy and resolve to make sure as many families as possible can benefit from the heightened awareness of Autism and the support needed by families.

 We rely heavily on our Branch and Support Group Network which continues to be the bedrock of our service steeped in the principles of community development where volunteer parents and carers provide advice and support to other parents.

 The local groups managed by local parents, not only provide tremendous support for local families living with Autism, but also feed directly into the strategic direction of the organisation.
 In turn, our groups receive staff support in complying with legislative regulations, insurance and finance as well as the regular advice on and access to training and service development options.

-In 2012 all Branches/Support groups were offered the opportunity to take part in Child Protection/Vulnerable Adult Safeguarding training which was provided by Volunteer Now.
+In 2014 all Branches/Support groups were offered the opportunity to take part in Child Protection/Vulnerable Adult Safeguarding training which was provided by Volunteer Now and the Belfast HSCT.
 This gave the charity an opportunity to keep up to date with current legislation and best practice in this crucial area of child protection.